 5. Learn to accept rejection gracefully

 Be it a rejection, breakup, or a cold shoulder; it is easier served in real life than the unfavorable online environment of easy access.
+But it’s also a fact that with a forever expanding pool of options on free dating sites as well as premium ones, your odds of rejection also go up.
 Maybe you went out on a date with him, perhaps you spoke to her for a while but realized that things are not as much in sync as you were expecting them to be and you said no.

 All of you out there who cannot take rejection, please understand that just because you have access to a dozen other platforms to reach out to your fixation does not mean you will avail them.
 Of course, blocking is a simple erasing method, but when put on repeat mode can be very unnecessary and tiring.

 So please understand when someone says ‘thank you, but no thank you’, all you do is bow out.
 What are your thoughts on the matter?